blumixid/docs/dedicated/index.md

 {{site.data.keyword.Bluemix_notm}} Dedicated comes with all included {{site.data.keyword.Bluemix_notm}} runtimes and 64 GB of compute resources memory.

-In addition, a set of services and components that are included or optional for purchase will be provided by the end of 2017.
+In addition, a set of services and components that are included or optional for purchase are provided.
 Review the following table to see what is included and what you can purchase optionally.

 <!-- staging only content for lower rows as well as second table -->